chen7david/web-development-basic/README.md

 # Lesson 1: Introduction To HTML

 <p>
-In this course, we will learn the basics of web development.
-With these lessons, we hope to leave you with an intuitive understanding of the building block and the development architecture.
-We will learn by theory and example, giving you both an understanding and a hands-on experience of the fundamentals.
+In this lesson, we will learn about the first language of the three called HTML.
+It helps to metaphorically think of HTML as the structure of a webpage. it is only concerned with describing what things are present to the webpage.
+What these things look like and how they behave is described by the two other languages that we will learn later.
 </p>

-### Course outline:
+### Lesson Objectives:
 - HTML
 - CSS
 - JS